OussamaKasraoui/MERN-SHOPS/README.md

 Hello Coders, this project is an assessment for my skills as a Javascript Full Stack developer , ( i hope i'm skilled enough  :D ) otherwise i welcome all your feedbacks, contributions, also if you have projects ( no matter What programming language is required i'm open to learn new topics ) i'd love to contribute in the development process. you can reach me out through my email : kasraouioussama@gmail.com

-Now let's dive a little bit in the explaination, in this project i used The MERN ( Mongo Express ReactJs NodeJs ) to build a Web application wich responds to the requirments listed in this link bellow : https://github.com/hiddenfounders/web-coding-challenge/blob/master/coding-challenge.md
+Now let's dive a little bit in the explaination, in this project i used The MERN STACK( Mongo Express ReactJs NodeJs ) to build a Web application wich responds to the requirments listed in this link bellow : https://github.com/hiddenfounders/web-coding-challenge/blob/master/coding-challenge.md